 Review of Graphic Calculus software (for Windows)

-|This 'guessing game' is perfect for algebra students when they are first studying things like graphing lines, absolute value function, parabolas, etc. You can choose from pre-made functions, or the teacher can create his or her own set.
+This "guessing game" is perfect for algebra students when they are first learning to graph linear functions, absolute value function, parabolas, and so on.
+You can choose from pre-made functions or the teacher can create his or her own set.

 I guessed y = 4 cos(2x) but it wasn't that...

-The program's home page is at www.vusoft2.nl.
+The program's home page is at www.vusoft2.nl/GraphicCalculus.htm.

 Price: $15.
 Windows PC software.